Virtual Folders

 What content can a Virtual Folder contain?

-A Virtual Folder can contain any type of content (files, emails, contacts, appointments, text messages, social media posts & comments) from anywhere.
+A Virtual Folder can contain any supported content type (files, emails, contacts, appointments, text messages. . .) from anywhere.

 How much space does a Virtual Folder consume?

-Virtual Folders consume very little space – typically just a few kilobytes each.
-This is because they do not contain any actual data, just links to the actual data or rule specifications that determine what content belongs to the Virtual Folder.
-If you individually drag-and-drop a very large number of individual files, emails etc. into a Virtual Folder, each such item will be stored as a link within it and the Virtual Folder size may get slightly bigger (e.g. tens or hundreds of kilobytes).
-Thus, a virtual folder that includes gigabytes of data via inclusion rules may use only a few kilobytes of disk space.
+Virtual Folders consume very little space – typically just a few kilobytes each – regardless of how much content they actually include.
+This is because they do not contain any actual data, just rule specifications and links to the actual data.
+If you drag-and-drop a very large number of individual files, emails etc. into a Virtual Folder, each such item will be stored as a link within it and the Virtual Folder size may get slightly bigger (e.g. tens or hundreds of kilobytes).
+A virtual folder that includes gigabytes of data via inclusion rules will typically use only a few kilobytes of disk space.

 What happens when I delete specific content from a Virtual Folder?

 There is a specific case that applies only to content that you have drag-dropped into a Virtual Folder rather than included via a rule (see “How do I add content to a Virtual Folder?”).
-For drag-dropped content, Knit will not show a “Delete” menu option when you right-click on the content item.
+For drag-dropped content, Knit will not show a “Delete” menu option at all when you right-click on the content item.
 Instead, it will display a “Remove From Virtual Folder” menu option.
-As the text implies, when you click on the “Remove From Virtual Folder” menu option, the content is only removed from the Virtual Folder – the original content is NOT deleted from the Data Source where it resides.
+As the text implies, when you click on this menu option, the content is only removed from the Virtual Folder – the actual content is NOT deleted from the original Data Source where it resides.
 There’s a reason for this!
 Lets say you create a “Pending Work” Virtual Folder to track your tasks and drag-drop an email into it as a task reminder.
 Once you’ve completed that work, you may want to remove the email from the Virtual Folder but not delete it from its original Data Source.
 To allow this, the “Delete” menu choice for the manually drag-dropped item is changed to “Remove From Virtual Folder”.
-If you want to actually delete the original email, you can do so from its corresponding Data Source.
+If you want to actually delete the original email, you can do so by selecting it from its original Data Source and using the Delete menu option there.

 To remove a Virtual Folder, select it in the left panel of Knit and right-click on it to see its menu.
 Click on the “Remove” menu choice to remove it.